 Locking mechanisms, handles, and other components should be a stainless steel.

 As these are the working parts of the bike locker, the higher quality of steel will keep these functioning for years.
+Because our lockers are made of mechanical components, you will never have to worry about a technological malfunction preventing our doors from opening.

 Design & Aesthetics